 Lower share prices, need not necessarily be the best and investors should know, that there are risks.
 Having said that, there are also stocks that can give good returns over the more long term.
 We warn investors, that these are high risk stocks, and invest in them, if you have an appetite for risk.
-Most of these stocks are under Rs 50, which we believe have the potential to make money in the coming days.
+Here are some of the best stocks under Rs 50, which we believe have the potential to make money in the coming days.

 Exercise some caution

 It is best to exercise some degree of caution, as the stocks recommended may or may not be fundamentally the best.
 Stocks under Rs 50 are generally small cap stocks, whose price can be extremely volatile.
 In some case the downside risk is very low, given the huge destruction already in the stock.
 Remember, if you hold for a longer period of time, there maybe some possibility of making money.
 We have also recommended some small cap stocks here

 The article is not a solicitation to buy, sell in securities or other financial instruments.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates and the author do not accept culpability for losses and/or damages arising based on information in this article.

 The author and his family own some of the shares mentioned above, at the time of writing this article.